Daniel-Mietchen/learning2code/100days.md

 For 2020, I am [committed](https://github.com/Daniel-Mietchen/ideas/blob/master/new-year-resolutions/2020.md) to do a 100 day challenge for coding.
 I am also considering to do one for some physical activity.
 Not sure yet about a suitable parametrization for either.

+Latest possible start date compatible with the pledge: September 23.
+So let's aim at starting on September 21.

 ## 100 days of code

 I am leaning towards starting by going through selected resources and contributing to their improvement in the process: